 Path-local and Data-local Meta-data.
 The stat system call returns vital information about a file, such as its size, owner, and access permissions.
 The performance of stat is quite important, as it constitutes a large portion of many workloads.
-Ellard's traces of NFS-mounted home directories show 24.6-72.4% of all calls were GETATTR and ACCESS, which both require stat information [Ellard and Seltzer 2003].
+Ellard's traces of NFS-mounted home directories show 24.6-72.4% of all calls were GETATTR and ACCESS, which both require stat information [8].
 Because each file has a single set of attributes, the file's unique identifier determines the stat information even if the file has multiple pathnames.
 This means that the stat attributes are a functional dependency of the unique identifier.
-To avoid logical redundancy, or having the same data stored in two different places, and its associated pitfalls in a traditional SQL database, the stat information should be stored in a database with the unique identifier as the key [Lewis et al. 2002].
+To avoid logical redundancy, or having the same data stored in two different places, and its associated pitfalls in a traditional SQL database, the stat information should be stored in a database with the unique identifier as the key [21].
 In our schema, logical redundancy would introduce update anomalies in which one copy of the data could be updated, but the other might not.
 However, if stat information could be stored in the Path database, then performance would be improved because stat would require only one database access.

-To solve this problem, we take advantage of the flexibility provided by BDB's key-value pair model to develop a more dynamic schema.
+To solve this problem, we take advantage of the flexibility provided by BDB's keyvalue pair model to develop a more dynamic schema.
 Meta-data is divided into two classes: (1) path-local meta-data and (2) data-local meta-data.
-Path-local meta-data (PLMD) includes all meta-data that is specific to one path of a file.
-Data-local meta-data (DLMD) includes all meta-data that may refer to more than one path.
-For example, a newly created file's stat information is stored as PLMD, because there is no other path name that references this stat information.
-However, if a hard link to the file is created, then the PLMD is promoted to DLMD, as both names could be used to reference the same underlying file.
-If one of the links is removed, then the DLMD could be demoted to PLMD.
-Dividing meta-data into path-local and data-local components allows our schema to avoid the pitfalls associated with logical redundancy.
+Path-local metadata includes all meta-data that is specific to one path of a file.
+Data-local metadata includes all meta-data that may refer to more than one path.
+For example, a newly created file's stat information is stored as path-local meta-data, because there is no other path name that references this stat information.
+However, if a hard link to the file is created, then the path-local meta-data is promoted to datalocal meta-data, as both names could be used to reference the same underlying file.
+If one of the links is removed, then the data-local stat information could be demoted to path-local meta-data.
+Dividing meta-data into path-local and datalocal components allows our schema to avoid the pitfalls associated with logical redundancy.
 Yet when the data has no logical redundancy, the stat information is stored right with the pathname to improve performance.